release-engineering/iib/README.md

   container registry before erroring out.
 This defaults to `5`.
 It's also used as the max number of attempts to buildah when receiving HTTP 50X errors.
 * `iib_retry_delay` - the delay in seconds between retry attempts.
 It's just used for buildah when receiving HTTP 50X errors.
 This defaults to `4`.
 * `iib_retry_jitter` - the extra seconds to be added on delay between retry attempts.
 It's just used for buildah when receiving HTTP 50X errors.
 This defaults to `2`.

+If you wish to configure AWS S3 bucket for storing artifact files, the following **environment variables** must be set along with `iib_aws_s3_bucket_name` config variable:

+* `AWS_ACCESS_KEY_ID` - the secret access key ID used to access the AWS S3 bucket.
+* `AWS_SECRET_ACCESS_KEY` - the secret access key used to access the AWS S3 bucket.
+* `AWS_DEFAULT_REGION` - the default region of the AWS S3 bucket

+More info on these environment variables can be found in the [AWS User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

 ## Regenerating Bundle Images